In this article

 Why liquid assets matter for a business

-Liquidity matters in case unexpected financial situations come up and you need funds on short notice.
-Liquid assets ensure that your business has the resources necessary to satisfy your liabilities or obligations.
-The more liquid assets your company holds, the more flexible and agile your business is.
+Liquidity is crucial when you need funds on short notice.
+Liquid assets ensure your business has the resources necessary to meet its liabilities or obligations.
+The more liquid assets your company holds, the more flexible and agile it is.

-When something unexpected happens, you may not have time to go through the drawn-out process of putting property or valuable equipment up for sale.
-Even if you do, you likely don't get your full investment and the full worth of the assets back.
+When something unexpected happens, you may not have time to sell property or valuable equipment.
+Even if you do, you likely won't recover your entire investment and the true value of the assets.

-A high ratio or volume of liquid assets is also helpful if you find yourself applying for business loans.
-Excess cash on hand demonstrates that you’re more creditworthy.
-And when you have increased access to cash and credit, you’re able to weather an unexpected expense or a market shock.
-Plus those higher levels of liquidity lead to greater business flexibility.
+A high ratio or volume of liquid assets also helps when applying for business loans.
+Excess cash shows you’re creditworthy.
+And increased access to cash and credit enables you to handle unexpected expenses or market shocks.
+In addition, higher levels of liquidity provide you with greater business flexibility.

 Ramp: Increasing your liquidity